alaudet/raspi-sump/docs/install.md

 # Hardware

+_Disclaimer: You could damage your raspberry pi if you do not insert a voltage divider between the echo pin on the sensor and the GPIO pin on the Raspberry Pi.
-Before installing Raspi-Sump you must setup your hardware (Please make sure you understand GPIO information on your pi).
+If you choose to do this you do it at your own risk.
+Please make sure you understand GPIO information on your pi._

+Before installing Raspi-Sump you must setup your hardware.

 Use two resistors to create a voltage divider from the Sensor to the Pi.
 There are various combinations of resistors that you can use, a google